-Read more about the Community Development Program on the Department of the Prime Minister and Cabinet website.
+Read more about the Community Development Program on the National Indigenous Australians Agency website.

 Transition to Work (TtW)

 - study opportunities

 You can find a provider to see if you’re eligible on the jobactive website.

 You can also read more about Transition to Work on the Department of Employment, Skills, Small and Family Business website.

 You may be able to get a payment if you’re studying or training.

 ABSTUDY is a group of payments for Aboriginal and Torres Strait Islander students or Australian apprentices.